bridgetownrb/bridgetown-activerecord/README.md

 # Bridgetown Active Record plugin

-This plugin adds Active Record support to Bridgetown sites (v1.2 or higher).
+This plugin adds [Active Record](https://guides.rubyonrails.org/active_record_basics.html) support to Bridgetown sites (v1.2 or higher).
 You can pull data from a database (currently PostgreSQL is officially supported) during a static build or during server requests (or both!) and use many of the features you know and love from Active Record in Rails—including migrations!

+In addition, if you also like using the [Sequel gem](https://github.com/jeremyevans/sequel) for your database access, this plugin can support instantiating Sequel with a shared DB connection via the [sequel-activerecord_connection](https://github.com/janko/sequel-activerecord_connection) extension ([see below](#using-with-sequel)).

 ## Installation